 Inequalities and Social Justice

-Our Inequalities and Social Justice area offers courses focusing on gender, sexuality, race and ethnicity, education and social class, work and family, organizational dynamics, interactional processes, politics, media, critical race theory, social movements, gender and development, and an overview inequalities and social justice course.
-Ten of our faculty are affiliated with this area of concentration: Buggs, Davis, Padavic, Reynolds, Rohlinger, Sanyal, Schrock, Singh, Ueno, and Waggoner.
-They have published on issues ranging from abortion politics, Black Lives Matter, politics, women’s movements, and democratic processes in India, the trans community, the Flint, MI water crisis, racial, gendered, and sexual inequalities in workplace and educational contexts, and political, cultural, embodied processes surrounding reproduction.
+Our Inequalities and Social Justice area offers courses focusing on gender, sexuality, race and ethnicity, education and social class, work and family, organizational dynamics, interactional processes, politics, media, social movements, gender and development, and an inequalities and social justice overview course.
+Ten of our faculty are affiliated with this area of concentration: Buggs, Davis, Reynolds, Rohlinger, Sanyal, Schrock, Singh, Ueno, and Waggoner.
+They have published research on abortion politics, the Black Lives Matter movement, women’s movements, democratic processes in India, the trans community, the Flint, Michigan water crisis, racial, gendered, and sexual inequalities in workplace and educational contexts, and political, cultural, and embodied processes surrounding reproduction.